r0b3rt023/deverto/README.md

-# estsinro
+# DEVERTO
-My web page
+My web page where you can see my porfolio and the apps that i have develop